Zdragov/brightness-changer/README.md

+# This project is considered unfinished as of posting.

 ## Description

 This program checks specific pixel RGB values on your screen, and adjusts the brightness of your display accordingly.